-The Registry is led by the Campus Registrar and is responsible for core matters related to student services in the Open Campus.
-In addition, the Secretariat within the Office of the Campus Registrar assists the Campus Registrar in fulfilling her responsibilities as Secretary for the Campus Council and other Committees of the Campus and the Records and Information Management Unit ensures the proper storage, retrieval, disposal and archiving of Campus records.
+The Registry is led by the Campus Registrar and is responsible for core matters related to the management of all student administration as well as the Secretariat which assists the Campus Registrar in fulfilling her responsibilities as Secretary for the Campus Council and other Committees of the Campus.
+The Campus Registrar also oversees the Records and Information Management Unit that ensures the proper storage, retrieval, disposal and archiving of Campus records.